Macrometacorp/docs/docs/search/patterns.md

 #### Matching Multiple Strings

 Exact value matching can be conducted considering several item values.
-There are three approaches to do this - either via using the logical OR operator, using the IN operator, and using the bind parameters.
+You can use the logical `OR` operator, `IN` operator, or bind parameters.

+The following examples query the same results:

 ```sql
 FOR review IN sample1_view1